-If you are a victim who sustained an injury caused by distracted driving, you need to know what can legally be deemed as a distraction.
+If you are a victim who sustained an injury caused by distracted or reckless driving, you need to know what can legally be deemed as a distraction.
 This information will help if you decide to take legal action against the at-fault party in order to hold them responsible for their actions, as well as your damages.

 - Visual Tasks.
 Despite if the driver has their hands remain on the steering wheel, there are visual distractions that can potentially detract his or her attention from the roadway.
 In only a few seconds, a visual distraction can cause a severe accident.
 These visual tasks can include checking your GPS, operating the radio, or even looking at another passenger in the car.
 Another example could be grabbing in the seat behind you for an item.

 - Manual Actions.
 Many specific manual tasks can prove to be very risky, and these can often result in the driver removing one or even both hands from the steering wheel.
 One of the most typical manual actions individuals take behind the wheel can include checking their phone or a text message.
-Another example could be eating, reacing for an item, or drinking.
+Another example could be eating, reaching for an item, or drinking.